gregversteeg/corex_topic/readme.md

 ## Technical notes

-For speed this version of the CorEx topic model works only on binary data and produces binary latent factors.
+For speed reasons, this version of the CorEx topic model works only on binary data and produces binary latent factors.
 For short to medium length documents, our work demonstrates CorEx produces coherent topics that are as good as or better than those produced by LDA.
 However, you may wish to consider additional preprocessing for working with longer documents.
 We have several strategies for handling text data.

 0. Naive binarization.
 This will be good for documents of similar length and especially short- to medium-length documents.